CSU-Agricultural-Water-Quality-Program/low-cost-iot-water-sampler/README.md

 - V1.08 - cleaned, added variable, add temp resistance to etapeand add project to private github repo
 - V1.09 - added remote reset function
 - V1.10 - added config.h file to store sensitive info and device speicific info
+- V1.11 - added particle functions to replace Blynk library (in progress)

 ## Future Developments
 - Integrate a "time until next sampling" variable that can be called or sent at each payload
 - make e-tape calibration coeficcients either a dictionary and/or a particle variable to alleviate the need for tailored binaries to flash each device.
 Ultimately, this would allow users to make the device a particle product and enable fleet flashing.
 - add a "tube length" variable in the blynk app to calculate water needed to prime the pump prior to sampling.
 - compare etape calibration data to see if a universal calibration equation can be developed instead of having individual calibration equations for each device
+- remove Ubidots code and use a webhook instead
+- test particle functions to ensure blynk can be safely removed

 ## How to Cite